How To Write A Motivation Letter

 Research about the University and the Course You're Applying For

-Once you understand the prompt, take some time to research the program and university you are applying to.
+Once you understand the prompt, take some time to research the program and the university you are applying to.
 It will help you to write a more informed and specific motivation letter.

 • The university's mission and values